jimwangzx/Improving-Phishing-Detection-Models/README.md

 To extract domains from Phishtank, run
 `python3 get_phishing_domains.py [number of phishing domains]`
    [number of phishing domains]: int representing the number of domains to extract.

-To verify those Phishtank domains with VirusTotal, run
-`python3 check_domain_with_vt.py`
+The script automatically verifies the Phishtank domains with VirusTotal and only writes to the text file the domains that have been flagged as phishing by at least than 5 engines.

 #### JSON File Data Collection and Final Text File Data Collection
 To obtain a folder containing JSON files captured from the domain text files, run